 Soil health check: Some soils may have enough nutrients to produce vibrant flowers and juicy vegetables while other may lack these vital nutrients.
 It’s important to know which soil you have in your yard before applying fertilizer.
 For more information on how to give your soil a health check, visit our Soils Information page.

 Shrink your lawn: Another way to promote a healthy yard is to reduce the amount of turf grass you have to take care of.
 One way is by planting a native plant garden.
 Native plants are perennial plants adapted to your area so once established, they require little care and maintenance.
 Since native plants thrive in your yard’s soil, the need for fertilizer is reduced.
 They also crowd out weedy species so no need for herbicide.
 Native plants also attract beneficial insects, which will help keep pesky insects away and limit the need for pesticides.
 Native plants require less water, provide food and shelter for wildlife, add interest and curb appeal.
-Information on Shrinking your Yard can be found below and make sure to visit our Native Plants page for info on what plants to use in your yard.
+Information on Shrinking your Yard and Native Plants can be found below.

 Cover Crops: Cover crops help to retain the soil, lessen erosion, and decrease the impact of rainfall on the garden by slowing the runoff of the rainwater.
 They also reduce soil compaction, suppress weed growth, and reduce the leaching out of nutrients from the soil.
 Cover crop top growth adds organic matter when it combines with the soil.
 The root system also provides organic matter and opens passageways that help improve air and water movement in the soil.
 Scientific studies have shown that cover crops actually drill down into the soil, some as much as six feet.
 When they decompose, the next crop planted will follow the rooting network laid out by the cover crop.